4 of Our Favorite Event-Driven Funds

 Managers on these strategies buy and sell financial instruments linked to companies involved in corporate actions; these include things like spin-offs, management changes, and mergers and acquisitions.
 They analyze these events, and attempt to identify the affect they will have on the company's fundamental value if they occur as announced.
 This analysis is a combination of art and science, and, particularly on the mergers and acquisitions front, requires an understanding of the financial and legal challenges these deals could face.
 If a deal fails to go through at the announced price, these funds could suffer big losses, which makes picking the right manager all the more important.

-Bobby Blue does not own shares in any of the securities mentioned above.
+Bobby Blue does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.